sabratha-university/assignment-1-from-lecture-review-abdallhaaltryky/README.md

 3. Identify where **overloading** and **overriding** occur in the code and explain the difference below.

 **Answer:**
+Overloading vs Overriding
+- Overloading:
+ Occurs when multiple methods have the same name but different parameters.
+ Example: The constructors in SimpleLocation are overloaded.
+- Overriding:
+ Happens when a subclass provides its own version of a method defined in a superclass.
+ Example: In Project2_Shapes, the 'draw()' method in Circle overrides the one in Shape.
 > _Write your explanation here..._

 ---